How can the spread of HIV be prevented?

 How can HIV be prevented in high-risk communities?

-Education and testing programmes have been effective in helping reduce the spread of HIV.
-This is true for both urban and outlying areas in developing countries, and many of our villages, towns and cities of South Africa.
-If you’re at high risk for contracting HIV, you can now join a PrEP programme, which is an effective way to prevent the spread of HIV.
+Education and testing programmes have been effective in helping to reduce the spread of HIV.
+This is true for both urban and outlying areas in developing countries.
+If you are at high risk for contracting HIV, you can now join a PrEP programme.
+PrEP programmes have been found to be effective in preventing the spread of HIV.

 Leave your details below to get more lifestyle tips, updates on medical research, and other resources to help you and your family live a healthy happy life in the presence of HIV.